shohei909/TypePacker/ReadMe.md

 This serialization method is suitable for data communications.
 It has a smaller file size than Json, but compatibility between versions is difficult.

-Please refer to [the test cases](test/cases/sample/BytesPackerTestCase.hx) for more detailed usage, including cloning of non-Class types.
+Please refer to [the test cases](test/cases/sample/BytesPackerTestCase.hx) for more detailed usage.

 ### Other format